friendly/ggsprings/README.md

 - Make a hex logo

-- \[begun\] Write a vignette explaining the connection between least squares and springs better.
+- \[done\] Write a vignette explaining the connection between least squares and springs better.
 In particular,

   - Describe the background physics of springs, forces, energy and some